jariperttunen/HowTo/MacPorts.md

 ## Apple M1 processor
 MacPorts ports for the new M1 processor seem to be under construction.
 You may try Rosetta 2.
 The workaround is to first [create a Rosetta Terminal](https://dev.to/courier/tips-and-tricks-to-setup-your-apple-m1-for-development-547g) and then install Macports.
 Macports should install Intel versions of ports that are run through Rosetta 2.

+## Uninstall MacPorts
+Consider twice if you need to to this.
+However, the instructions are in [MacPorts Guide](https://guide.macports.org/#installing.macports.uninstalling)

 # MacPorts behind firewall (proxies)
 The easy way is to do MacPorts installations outside firewall.
 Otherwise one can set